USTC-StarTeam/MEC/README.md

 # MEC

-This is the source code for the paper "MEC: A Model-Agnostic Embedding Compression Framework For CTR Prediction."
+This is the source code for the paper "MEC: A Model-Agnostic Embedding Compression Framework For CTR Prediction.(DASFAA2025)"

 ![Main Framework](./main_figure.png)